troglobit/smcroute/README.md

     mgroup from eth0 group 225.1.2.3 source 192.168.1.42
     mroute from eth0 group 225.1.2.3 source 192.168.1.42 to eth1 eth2

-The first line means "Join multicast group 225.1.2.3 on interface eth0", and is for layer-2 devices (switches) with IGMP snooping implemented to open up multicast for that group to be flooded to us.
-You *should not* need the `mgroup` line, it will cause routing performance loss and is only intended to be used when you have problems with switches that do not forward multicast to us by default.
-Only 20 groups can be "joined" this way, for more groups you should investigate the root cause for not receiving multicast at the multicast router, or use a dynamic multicast routing protocol.
+The first line means "Join multicast group 225.1.2.3 on interface eth0".
+Useful if `eth0` is not directly connected to the source, but to a LAN with switches with IGMP snooping.
+Joining the group opens up multicast for that group towards `eth0`.
+Only 20 groups can be joined, for large setups investigate enabling multicast router ports in the switches, or possibly use a dynamic multicast routing protocol.

 The second `mgroup` is for source specific group join, i.e. the host specifies that it wants packets from 192.168.1.42 and no other source.